lcalzada-xor/GoLinkfinderEVO/README.md

 # Execute every rule found inside ~/.gf
 go run . -i https://target.com --gf all

+# Use a custom directory for gf templates
+go run . -i https://target.com --gf all --gf-path /custom/path/to/gf
 ```

 The generated `gf.txt` and `gf.json` files include the resource path, line number, matching evidence, and the rule responsible for each finding.